 As you know I work in politics.
 Mostly local but sometimes national.
 At one time, many years ago, I had the opportunity to work with a man I greatly admired for the work he was doing on behalf of the working poor.
 That man was Senator John Edwards.
 Yes.
 That guy.

 Well you can imagine how disappointed I was to learn of his unfaithful ways and the way it would play out in public for his late wife, Elizabeth Edwards.
 As a woman who works in politics and policy she was kind of a hero of mine- articulate, accomplished, very strong in her progressive convictions, a wife and a mother who in suffering the loss of child persevered and carried on to have two more children to fill her heart and complete her family.
-When she passed away, before the trial, I was saddened.
-She certainly deserved more.
+When she passed away, from cancer, before the trial, I was saddened.
+Elizabeth Edwards certainly deserved more.

 When the story of John Edward’s misappropriation of campaign funds to hide his affair and provide for his OW came to light I was shocked and disappointed.
 Not just in him but my heart broke for her.
 The trial over it played out last year during the spring and summer of my separation from Green.
 In the middle of my downward spiral into self hate, depression, self loathing and despair I saw in the trial myself, like her, a woman who’d supported her husband to succeed yet had given so much to him that perhaps she was lost in the mix.
 I saw in my fractured marriage a reflection of myself as a failure.
 A failed wife.
 A failed mother.
 A failed friend.
 I was instead a person my husband hated so much that he stopped seeing me and looked for someone else.